 The Property part of the department manages the housing stock of the Diocese.
 This involves providing the highest quality housing services for all occupants within the bounds of its resources, obtaining the best value for money for those who fund these services and examining ways of making the most efficient and appropriate use of the Diocese’s property assets.
 For more information visit the Housing section or call 01452 835529

 The Church Buildings officer provides support and advice on maintenance, use and alteration of church buildings and churchyards, as well as guidance on procedures to follow and other places to investigate for further advice.
-For more information visit the Church buildings and churchyard section or call Natalie Fenner on 01452 835593
+For more information visit the Church buildings and churchyard section.

 This department also supports and manages pastoral reorganisation and the consultation process of closing down churches.
 The diocese also employs legal support, which is available to our parishes.

-The Human Resources (HR) Manager and Safeguarding Adviser for the diocese has several elements to her role:
+The Resources Manager and Safeguarding Adviser for the diocese has several elements to their role:

 - To support Bishop Rachel, her senior staff, and clergy, across the range of clergy arrangements including Common Tenure.

 - To support benefices, parishes, PCCs, clergy, and other related partners and organisations as a resource for them with their employment issues and concerns.